Ukraine and pro-Russian separatists trade accusations as Minsk deal frays

 Attending military exercises in southwestern Ukraine, President Petro Poroshenko said: "Ukraine is strictly implementing the Minsk agreements, therefore the Ukrainian armed forces will never attack first."

-Large quantities of heavy weapons with a caliber of more than 100 mm have been withdrawn by both sides under the Minsk deal, brokered by the leaders of Ukraine, Russia, Germany and France.
+Large quantities of heavy weapons with a calibre of more than 100 mm have been withdrawn by both sides under the Minsk deal, brokered by the leaders of Ukraine, Russia, Germany and France.

 Yet both sides regularly accuse each other of violating the accord.